staciekith/mental-unload/README.md

 Following the principles of clean architecture / hexagonal architecture:
 - separate user side, business logic and server side
 - dependencies go to business logic (business logic does not depend on user side and server side)
-- layers are isolated by ports and adapters
+- layers are isolated by adapters

+### Entities
+Entities represent the domain objects with plain objects.
+They encapsulate the most general and high-level rules.
+They are the least likely to change when something external changes.

 ### Use cases / business logic
-Use cases are interactors.
-There is one use case for each individual action of an actor (person or system interacting with our application) -> one execute function.
+Use cases represent the business actions with pure business logic.
+They define interfaces for the data they need and throws business exceptions.
+They orchestrate the flow of data to and from the entities.
 They are to be used in APIs, cli commands, tasks, etc.

 ### Input DTOs
 Input DTOs are immutable data structure used as arguments in the use cases' function.
 DTOs should be validated before being passed to use cases.

-### Interfaces / ports (abstract classes)
+### Interface adapters
-Interfaces are wrappers used to call a third party API or another component.
+Interface adapters are wrappers used to call a third party API or another component (e.g. databases).
 This prevents the use cases / business logic to be polluted with irrelevant details and names.

-### Interface adapters
-An adapter is just an implementation of an interface.
+They convert data from the format most convenient for the use cases and entities, to the format most convenient for external components.

 <p align="right">(<a href="#top">back to top</a>)</p>